Chicken processor to open $40M Mississippi plant, hiring 300

 State and local incentives, including grants, property tax reductions and a discounted water and sewer rate, could benefit Peco by $13.7 million over 10 years.

+West Point and Clay County have approved 10-year property tax breaks worth an estimated savings of $6.8 million over that time.

+Clay County had suffered for years from persistently high unemployment.
+The county had a 5.4 percent jobless rate in March, compared to a 4.5 percent jobless rate statewide.
 Officials said last fall that the company will pay workers $15 to $17 an hour.

+“This company is providing jobs in a sector we’re familiar with, in a more advanced environment, with a high rate of pay for our citizens,” West Point Mayor Robbie Robinson said in a statement.